jonathanrjpereira/LP55231-Programmable-9-LED-Driver/README.md

 - Depending on the voltage source i.e `VDD`, `Vout` or `INT` that we wish to measure, we can configure the `LED_TEST_CONTROL` bits appropriately.
 To measure `VDD`, it is configured as `0x10`.
 - We can read the 8-bit value from the `LED_TEST_ADC` register.
 The voltage can be derived using the formula: `Voltage = (Result * 0.03) - 1.478 V`.

-# Programmable Memory - Lighting Sequences
-To be updated

 # Test Plan and Results
 ## Power On Self Test (POST)